ddeveloperr/readme-templates/README.md

 # README BLUEPRINT TEMPLATES
 > README.md template blueprint (Nice and clear) for your software products, code examples, simple projects...
+  It will help you to save time in a smart way!

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]